 - Have a high school diploma or GED

-- Be honorably discharged from the military
+- Have been honorably discharged from the military, if a veteran

 - Not have used marijuana within the past two years and not have used any other illegal drug within the past 10 years